 Sure, you can rent a beach cabana for the day, but you don’t have to.
 Head to the beach with your beach chairs, towels, and even a picnic basket (no grilling!).
 There are several on-beach dining options as well in case you don’t want to pack a lunch, too.

-The waves are clam on most parts of the beach, but there are spots that are very calm.
+The waves are calm on most parts of the beach, but there are spots that are VERY calm.
 If you have younger kids, make sure to look for those.
 When I visited with my teen daughter, it was such a bonding time for us.
 We sat at water’s edge and looked for shells for hours.